dnlzqn/nata-sans/README.md

 ### 😄 Emoji Ligatures (Markdown-style)
 Type words between colons — like `:smile:` or `:wink:` — and they will automatically turn into expressive ligature glyphs.

-Ideal for subversive headlines, UI elements, or typographic play.
+Ideal for UI design, dashboards, signage & editorial.

 **Supported sequences:**
 - `:smile:` → 😄